jcaillon/valet/extras/lib-valet.md

 The output will depend on the terminal used and the character sequences it sends on each key press.

 Some special keys are translated into more readable strings:
-UP, DOWN, RIGHT, LEFT, BACKSPACE, DEL, PAGE_UP, PAGE_DOWN, HOME, END, ESC, F1-F12, ALT+...
+UP, DOWN, RIGHT, LEFT, BACKSPACE, DEL, PAGE_UP, PAGE_DOWN, HOME, END, ESC, F1, ALT+?.
 However, this is not at all exhaustive and will depend on the terminal used.
 Use `tui::waitForKeyPress` if you need to listen to special keys.